Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 **IMPORTANT:** Make sure that you have docker compose downloaded on your machine so you can execute this project using containers.

 1. Download the directory called Docker from this respository.
-2. Open your console and change directories until you are inside the docker directory and then change directories once more to the directory inside 'Docker' called 'compose'
+2. Open your console and change directories until you are inside the docker directory and then change directories once more to the directory inside 'Docker' called 'compose'.
 ```bash
   cd Docker
   cd compose